jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 ## t06_reactive
 ![t06](https://user-images.githubusercontent.com/20625381/125036676-390d7480-e0ce-11eb-813e-69784c2053a9.gif)

-The final example https://github.com/Affonso-Gui/jsk_roseus/blob/roseus_bt/roseus_bt/sample/models/t06_reactive.xml uses reactive fallbacks to constantly check and respond to user requests.
+The sixth example https://github.com/Affonso-Gui/jsk_roseus/blob/roseus_bt/roseus_bt/sample/models/t06_reactive.xml uses reactive fallbacks to constantly check and respond to user requests.

 The main difference of reactive nodes (e.g. `<ReactiveSequence/>` and `<ReactiveFallback/>`) is that when a child returns RUNNING the reactive node will resume ticking from its first child.
 This forces the node to re-evaluate any conditions preceding the execution node, therefore achieving enhanced reativity.